An Introduction To Mountain Biking

 Are you a beginner?

-The thing to do is to seek out your local bike shop.
+The best thing to do is to seek out your local bike shop.
 Anyone there can tell you what goes on in your area.
 In addition, most bike shops will have racks featuring the brochures of local clubs and bike maps of the local trails for free.

 Practice makes perfect